 Learn about what blockchain technology is, how it is being used in different industries, and available opportunities for a career in this field.

-Blockchain technology records and confirms cryptocurrency trades, much like a digital ledger.
-A blockchain collects and stores the information when you buy, sell, or exchange cryptocurrency.
-This information stays in a secure location that’s not under a centralized government overseeing or controlling the cryptocurrency market.
-Many professionals consider crypto coins a “global currency” because they hold the same value worldwide.
+Understanding the blockchain is fundamental to understanding cryptocurrency exchange.
+Blockchain technology records and confirms cryptocurrency trades, like a digital ledger.
+It collects and stores information about buying, selling, or exchanging digital assets.
+This information exists without a central authority (such as a bank) overseeing or controlling the cryptocurrency market.
+Many professionals consider crypto assets a “global currency” because they hold the same value worldwide.

 Blockchain in cryptocurrency